-Coinciding with the increase in overall toughness, the Cougars were the WCHL’s highest scoring team.
+Coinciding with the increase in overall toughness, the Cougars were the WCHL’s highest-scoring team.
 Four players had 100 point seasons - Mel Bridgman (157), Peter Morris (115), Danny Lucas (113) and Jim Gustafson (102).
-In his second year with the Cougars, Bridgman developed into Canada’s top junior prospect as he lead the WCHL in scoring and had 66 goals in 66 games.
+In his second year with the Cougars, Bridgman developed into Canada’s top junior prospect, leading the WCHL in scoring with 66 goals in 66 games.
 They also received big contributions from their sixteen old rookies - Lucas, Gordie Roberts (64 points) and Curt Fraser (49 points).
 Victoria born Rick Lapointe scored 70 points and was named the WCHL Top Defenceman.
 Veteran Bob Leslie, acquired from the Regina Pats in the off-season, picked up thirty wins as the Cougars starting goaltender.

-After winning their first playoffs series in franchise history, the Cougars faced the New Westminster Bruins in the WCHL semi finals.
+After winning their first playoffs series in franchise history, the Cougars faced the New Westminster Bruins in the WCHL semi-finals.
 Similar to the matchup against Kamloops, the Cougars lost the first two games but could not recover this time and were eliminated by the Bruins in six games.
-Injuries hit the Cougars (they had just four healthy defenceman at one point) and their high powered offense was shut down for the majority of the series by Bruins goaltender Gordie Laxton, who set a record in the regular season by playing in every game.
+Injuries hit the Cougars (they had just four healthy defencemen at one point) and their high powered offence was shut down for the majority of the series by Bruins goaltender Gordie Laxton, who set a record in the regular season by playing in every game.
 Hal Phillipoff of the Bruins made his presence with his play-making and an ugly incident with Mel Bridgman.